ed-tech-jim/joy-of-code/posts/svelte-5-for-beginners/svelte-5-for-beginners.md

 </Accordion>
 ```

-Every component like the `<Accordion>` component has a `children` snippet prop you can render using the `@render` tag to render any children you pass to the component:
+The `<Accordion>` component accepts children like HTML — which can be anything.
+In this case, it's a `<AccordionItem>` component which accepts a `title` prop.
+Every component has an implicit `children` prop which is a snippet you can render using the `@render` tag.
+Any content inside the component tags becomes part of the `children` snippet:

 ```svelte:accordion.svelte
 <script>